-- Do NOT use the depth finder as a navigational aid to prevent collision, grounding, boat damage or personal injury. - When your boat is moving, submerged objects will NOT be seen until they are already under your boat. - Bottom depths may change too quickly to allow time for your boat to react. - If you suspect shallow water or submerged objects, run your boat at very slow speeds.
+- Do NOT use the depth finder as a navigational aid to prevent collision, grounding, boat damage or personal injury. - When the boat is moving, submerged objects will NOT be seen until they are already under the boat. - Bottom depths may change too quickly to allow time for the boat to react. - If you suspect shallow water or submerged objects, run the boat at very slow speeds.